enspiral/labs-handbook/culture_&_tools/our_purpose.md

 To contribute to the global commons while creating livelihoods by prototyping and scaling high impact products and ventures.

 We value long lasting partnerships, open communication, autonomy and co-creation.
-We also value financial security for our members so they have the freedom to make long term bets and take the risks needed for innovation.
+We value financial security for our members so that they have the freedom to make long-term investments and take the risks needed for innovation.

 ## Values